Rules and regulations

 Advice and support

-Staff from an ANP can assist you in establishing an apprenticeship or traineeship and advise you on financial and/or other assistance that may be available to you as an employer.
+Initially, staff from an Apprenticeship Network Provider (ANP) will help you to establish your apprenticeship or traineeship with NSW Department of Industry - Training Services NSW, and advise you on the funding or other assistance that may be available to you as an apprentice or trainee.